TerikaJ/azure-begin/README.md

 <h3>&#9314; Create a Storage Account</h3>

-- In the Search Box at the top header, type and select "Storage accounts".
+- In the "Search" box at the top header, type and select "Storage accounts" from the drop down.
-  - If "Storage accounts" is already listed on the front page, then you can simply click on it, rather than manually searching.
+  - If you see "Storage accounts" already listed on the home page, you can simply click on it, rather than performing a manual search.
 <p align="center">
 <img src="https://i.imgur.com/HMUaR98.jpg" height="70%" width="70%" alt="Azure Step 3-1"/>
 </p>